phlong3105/mon/project/detpr/src/swin/docs/tutorials/data_pipeline.md

 ## Extend and use custom pipelines

 1. Write a new pipeline in any file, e.g., `my_pipeline.py`.
 It takes a dict as input and return a dict.

     ```python
     from mmdet.datasets import PIPELINES

-    @PIPELINES.register_module()
+    @PIPELINES._register()
     class MyTransform:

         def __call__(self, results):